Food & Drink

 the goods yard

 The Goods Yard at Folkestone Harbour is a venue that always makes you feel like you’re on holiday.
 Set back with stunning views of Folkestone and the English Channel, plus over to France on a good day, you can relax with so many different types of food on offer.
+Pork & Co is irresistible; Greek Street, Mexican, Asian, Pizza, Grill and Fish and Chips, all washed down with some Floc beer.
 There’s something for everyone.
 There’s a selection of free Family Films showing every weekend from March to September along with live music and community activities.
 The Marketplace runs from March to October and will open up again mid November for the Festive Marketplace until Christmas Eve.
 It has local artisans selling their wares and these make great presents.

 Lighthouse Champagne Bar